THE ISSUE

 Unaffordable Housing: Why Housing is So Expensive and What We Can Do About It

-America has a housing problem that keeps getting worse.
 Too many working and middle-class Americans can’t afford a decent place to rent or buy.
 This policy paper explores the causes of the affordable housing crisis, obstacles in the way of solving it, and some short- and long-term solutions to promote new construction and make existing housing more affordable.

 Read nowPUBLICATION